pvcnt/accio/docs/user-guide/installing/windows.md

 }]
 ```

-Make sure the specified address matches the one of your actual cluster.
+Make sure the specified address matches the one of your actual cluster (it should be the address of a master server).